adamhutchings/seismometer-rfcs/text/0004-otel-support.md

 groups (both age categories and both race categories), while with `intersecting: true` the widget would log metrics corresponding to all four possible combinations of age and race from those provided.
 (Default behavior is that `intersecting` is `false`.)

 The `options` section provides information on what other parameters to log on, as applicable by plot.
-For omitted sections, the default will be to log with whatever the plot function is called with.

 Without this section, no automatic exporting will occur.
 With it, a full export will be called once per widget per program execution.